drjdlarson/carbs/_sources/toolchain.rst.txt

    :maxdepth: 2
    :caption: Contents:

-This provides information on initial setup of the toolchain when developing for caser, information on how to use **tox** for running unit and validation tests, and for using **tox** to build documentation.
+This provides information on initial setup of the toolchain when developing for carbs, information on how to use **tox** for running unit and validation tests, and for using **tox** to build documentation.

 .. contents:: Table of Contents
     :depth: 2